-19-260-S-050-00 (A) 19-260-S-050-00 (B) FCS065/066 19-260-S-050-00 (A) FCS075/076 19-260-S-050-00 (B) Open to 9-10-11-12 2 credits
+19-260-S-050-00 (A) FCS065/066 19-260-S-050-00 (B) FCS075/076

 In this course students will learn character and leadership traits by developing critical-thinking skills, applying inter-personal skills, positive work habits, and job skills.
 Students will also focus on communication and study skills to improve academic achievement and hone employability skills for post-secondary success.